anastaga/semantic_sporbslam3/README.md

 # semantic_sporbslam3

 A lightweight, deep-learning-powered **visual SLAM** system that runs in real time on modern GPUs.
 Forked from **Rover-SLAM** and enhanced with semantic key‑points and ROS 2 support.

+> This system replaces ORB features with SuperPoint and LightGlue, and uses a YOLOv8 object detector (via ONNX Runtime) to filter dynamic and semi-dynamic objects in real time to enable better navigation and long slam.
+It supports full ROS 2 integration and builds semantically filtered maps of dynamic indoor environments.

 ## Quick Features

-- Real‑time monocular, stereo and inertial SLAM
+- Real‑time monocular and inertial SLAM
 - SuperPoint + ORB front‑end
-- Loop‑closure & relocalisation
+- Loop‑closure & relocalization
-- ROS 1 / ROS 2 wrappers
+- ROS 2 wrappers
 - Tested on EuRoC, TUM VI and OpenLoris datasets

 ---